-Aphids are tiny, soft-bodied insects that may be black, green, or red.
+Aphids are tiny, soft-bodied insects that may be black, green, brown, or red.
 They are pear-shaped and have long legs.
 Some have wings and others are wingless.

-These house plant pests can show up any time of the year and multiply quickly.
+Aphids thrive in warm and humid conditions and are likely to invade plants in the spring and summer months.
+However, they can show up any time of the year and multiply quickly.
 Look for them clustering on buds, leaves, and stems.

 Home remedies sometimes do the trick.
 Try water or soapy water first, before resorting to harsh chemicals.